5 reasons to see Blade Runner 2049

 1. The Blade Runner Universe

-For many fans of the original 1982 masterpiece, we fell in love with the futuristic world that depicted a dystopic Los Angeles in 2019.
-Director Ridley Scott and Cinematographer Jordan Cronenweth at the time made a world that was dark and bleak yet beautiful.
+Many fans of the original 1982 masterpiece fell in love with the futuristic world that depicted a dystopic Los Angeles in 2019.
+Director Ridley Scott and cinematographer Jordan Cronenweth created a world that was dark and bleak yet beautiful.
 From the rainy streets filled with oddball characters suspiciously walking around under the flashing neon street lights to Decker's heartbreaking shoe box of an apartment filled with dust illuminated by the flying cars outside his window, we couldn't look away!
 And this time around with the sequel, Director Denis Villeneuve and Cinematographer Roger Deakins masterfully put you back into this world.
-We are calling it now, this movie should be Oscar-nominated for best Cinematography!

 2. The Music